Grottoh/Deep-Active-Inference-for-Partially-Observable-MDPs/README.md

 # Deep Active Inference for Partially Observable MDPs

-This repository contains the code for the algorithms described in:
+This repository contains the code and results for the algorithms described in:

 [1] Himst, O., & Lanillos, P. (2020) Deep Active Inference for Partially Observable MDPs. arXiv preprint arXiv:2009.03622.